DStrix66/absenteeism/README.md

 *AIM*: To predict excessive absenteeism at work (>= 3 hours absence during work hours) based on historical absenteeism data.

-*METHOD*: Use Python for EDA and feature engineering to prepare data to be fed into a pre-built regression ML model and visualise insights in Tableau Public.
+*METHOD*: Use Python for EDA and feature engineering to prepare data to be fed into a pre-built logistic regression model and visualise insights in Tableau Public.

 *DATA*: Primary raw data provided by company's HR department.